 - Revive Old Post (Lite or Pro): It lets your WordPress blog auto-share old blog posts to your Twitter feed.
 You can customize frequency, categories, and hashtags.

 How to Get Started with Twitter Traffic

 Signup for a free account.
-Choose a handle (or username, like @BryanMHaines) that best represents either your brand or your personal name.
+Choose a handle that best represents either your brand or your personal name.
 Twitter is becoming increasingly personal, with many bloggers choosing to use their personal name instead of their blog brand.